Maury Davis

-Maury Davis is an American evangelist and the former senior pastor at Cornerstone Church, a megachurch in Madison, Tennessee.
+Maury Davis is an American evangelist and convicted murderer.
+Formerly, he was the senior pastor at Cornerstone Church, a megachurch in Madison, Tennessee.
 He was a regular figure on InFocus, a weekly religious television show broadcast regionally on Nashville NewsChannel 5 CBS Network and via satellite throughout Africa and Europe on the Faith Broadcasting Network.
 Davis began his religious life after a jailhouse conversion while on trial for murder.

 Killing of Jo Ella Liles

-In 1975, when Davis was 18 years old, he stabbed and nearly decapitated Jo Ella Liles, a 54-year old Sunday school teacher.
+On January 27, 1975, when Davis was 18 years old, he stabbed and nearly decapitated Jo Ella Liles, a 54-year old Sunday school teacher.
 Davis claimed to have had a jailhouse conversion while on trial for her death.
+Prosecutors were set on putting him to either the electric chair or life in prison.
 He blamed the killing on insanity, drug use, and the devil, and was eventually found guilty of manslaughter, which carried a maximum sentence of 20 years.
 While in prison, he began preaching to other prisoners.
 He ultimately served eight-and-a-half years before being released because of a combination of overcrowding and good behavior.